grafalex82/ut88/README.md

 Here's a detailed description of the hardware additions to the UT-88 computer:
 - **Video Adapter**:
   - The Video Adapter is built around a 2-port RAM located in the address range `0xe800`-`0xefff`.
 One port of this memory is connected to the computer's data bus and functions like regular memory.
 A specialized circuit, consisting of counters and logic gates, reads the video memory through the second port and converts it into a TV signal.
-  - Additionally, a dedicated 2k ROM (not connected to the data bus) serves as a font generator.
   - The video adapter is capable of displaying a 64x28 monochrome character matrix, with each character being 6x8 pixels in size.
+  - A dedicated 2k ROM (not connected to the data bus) serves as a font generator.
+It contains 2 characters sets.
+Schematically only lower part is connected to system.
+Upper part of the ROM may be connected *instead* with a minor hardware modifications (e.g. by adding a switch).
+The font ROM is dumped [here](doc/ut88_font.txt), along with the comparison between fonts, and bugs description.
-The character set matches the KOI-7 N2 encoding: characters in the `0x00`-`0x1f` range providing pseudo-graphic symbols, characters in the `0x20`-`0x5f` range matching the standard ASCII table, and characters in the `0x60`-`0x7f` range allocated for Cyrillic symbols.
+  - Lower 1k of the Font ROM contains 128 chars in the KOI-7 N2 encoding: characters in the `0x00`-`0x1f` range providing pseudo-graphic symbols, characters in the `0x20`-`0x5f` range matching the standard ASCII table, and characters in the `0x60`-`0x7f` range allocated for Cyrillic symbols.
+  - Upper 1k contains alternative font, that matches KOI-7 N1 encoding. `0x00`-`0x1f` range provides a different set of pseudo-graphic symbols. `0x20`-`0x3f` range matches to ASCII symbol set, `0x40`-`0x7f` range represents upper and lower case cyrillic chars.
+There are no Latin chars in this font.
+All chars supposed to be printed with latin letters in fact are printed with lower case cyrillic symbols.
   - The highest bit of each character signals the video controller to invert the symbol.
 - **Keyboard**:
   - The keyboard is connected via an i8255 chip to ports 0x04-0x07, with the two lowest bits of the address inverted.